wiris/santoku/README.md

 We provide a development environment that uses Visual Studio Code Remote - Containers extension.
 This extension lets you use a Docker container in order to have a consistent and easily reproducible development environment.

-The files needed to build the container is located in the `.devcontainer` directory.
+The files needed to build the container are located in the `.devcontainer` directory.
 * `devcontainer.json` contains a set of configurations and tells how VSCode should access the container.
 * `Dockerfile` defines instructions for the building of the container image.
 * `requirements.txt` specifies the required dependencies for the development process.